-The CICA plans to converge Canadian GAAP with International Financial Reporting Standards (IFRS) over a transition period expected to end in 2011.
-The Company has begun to assess the impact of the transition to IFRS on the Company's financial statements and has has initiated the process of evaluating the impact of IFRS on it financial reporting but has yet to determine the extent to which it will affect the financial statements when these standards are implemented.
+The CICA has issued standards and guidance to converge Canadian GAAP with International Financial Reporting Standards (IFRS) over a transition period that will end on May 31, 2011 for the Company.
+The Company has begun to assess the impact of the transition to IFRS on the Company's financial statements and has initiated the process of evaluating the impact of IFRS on its financial reporting but has yet to determine the extent to which it will affect the financial statements when these standards are implemented.